Ensequence/dockerfiles/gitlab-ci-runner/README.md

 $ docker commit 50a2e96272af gitlab-ci-runner
 ```

-After committing the container to the new repository `gitlab-ci-runner`, you now must add your Gitlab key fingerprint to the list of known hosts.
+After committing the container to the new `gitlab-ci-runner` image, you now must add your Gitlab key fingerprint to the list of known hosts.
+To do so, start the new image with `docker run -i -t gitlab-ci-runner /bin/bash`

 ```bash
 root@94041103155a:/# ssh git@192.168.1.1